1

 夏桀、殷紂手搏豺狼,足追四馬,勇非微也; 百戰克勝,諸侯懾服,權非輕也。 秦二世宿軍無用之地,連兵於邊陲,力非弱也; 結怨匈奴,絓禍於越,勢非寡也。 及其威盡勢極,閭巷之人為敵國,咎生窮武之不知足,甘得之心不息也。

 Xia Jie and Yin Zhou wrestled the jackals and wolves with their hands, chased the four horses with their feet—their bravery was not small.
 They fought a hundred battles and overcame in victory; the feudal lords were awed and submitted—their authority was not light.
-Qin Second Generation stationed armies in useless lands, connected weapons at the borders—their strength was not weak.
-They formed resentment with the Xiongnu, implicated calamity in Yue—their influence was not few.
-When their awe was exhausted and their influence extreme, the people of the alleys and lanes became enemy states.
-The blame was born from exhausting the martial without knowing sufficiency; the heart of sweet gain did not cease.
+Qin Er Shi stationed armies in useless places and kept troops connected at the borders; his strength was not slight.
+He incurred resentment with the Xiongnu and entangled disaster in Yue; his power was not slight.
+When their awe was exhausted and their power at its limit, people in the alleys and lanes became enemy states.
+The blame arose from exhausting martial force without knowing when to stop; the heart set on gain did not cease.

 8